 Does it hurt?

 You will feel a slight discomfort, similar to tweezing the brows.
-The pain is minimised as much as possible by using a topical anaesthetic before the treatment for 15 to 20 minutes.
+The pain is minimised as much as possible by using a topical anaesthetic before the treatment for 10-15 minutes.
 The client can then relax and this allows proper insertion of the pigment.

 How long does it last?

 It depends on the shade of the pigment used, skin type, medical conditions and the lifestyle of the client.
 We take into account that in order to keep the pigment looking fresh, a colour boost is required 12 – 18 months after doing the initial procedure.